cytomine/cytomine/docs/src/dev-guide/algorithms/task/execution.md

 To enable this mode make these entries in the docker compose yaml file in [`cytomine/compose.yml`](https://github.com/cytomine/cytomine/blob/main/compose.yaml):

 ::: warning
-Make sure all four paths are the same otherwise the data sharing fails.
+Make sure all four paths are the same otherwise the data sharing fails. the variable AE_DATA_PATH should be an absolute path to the needed data and written in the .env file
 :::

 1. The environment variable `SCHEDULER_RUN_MODE` has two possible values `local` or `cluster`, make sure to set it to `local`.